 If you've been counting down the days to sweater weather, you're not alone.
-We've been anxiously awaiting cozy season since, well, last November — and it's finally almost here.
+We've been anxiously awaiting cozy season since, well, last November — and it's finally here.
 Of course, that means we're in the throes of gathering the latest and greatest fall decor ideas for you to try.
-From incorporating natural materials and adding in cozy textures to employing an autumnal color palette and swapping your dinnerware, we've thought of everything you need to create a fall wonderland in your space.
+From incorporating natural materials and adding in cozy textures to employing an autumnal color palette and swapping your dinnerware, these are the best fall decorating ideas to create a fall wonderland in your space.
 Grab your PSL and get to it!

 1. Incorporate natural materials.